Tianyue-Zhao/tianyue-zhao.github.io/index.markdown

 layout: home
 ---
-    I am a masters student studying computer science.
-I have a solid CS/Math/ML background, and I plan to keep developing a career in computer science by doing what I do best - excelling in software engineering teams.
+    I am a software engineer with a solid background in CS/Math/ML, and I plan to keep developing a career in computer science by doing what I do best - excelling in software engineering teams.
-      However, it is also very exciting to join a promising new field and be a part of its long-term growth.
-Household robotics and bioprinting are my two key areas of interest.
-I have research experience that gives me a solid understanding of both, and am always looking for opportunities in these two fields.
+    In the past four years, I had a lot of fun completing my undergrad and masters studies at UCSD, and I'm glad to say that I am now formally UCSD alumni :)
+      Aside from just doing my job, network security and bioprinting are two areas that I'm very interested in, the former for its rapid development of fun new concepts, and the latter for the amount of impact it may have in the future.
+I'm always looking for opportunities in these two areas.